FernandoPerezLara/FernandoPerezLara/README.md

 # Did you know…?

 - 🎨 I have my own [portfolio](http://fernandoperezlara.com/) where you can see everything about me.
-- 🎮 I love to play video games with my friends and meet people form all over the world.
+- 🎮 I love to play video games with my friends and meet people from all over the world.
 - 🤖 Love robotics; that's why I have built my own 3D Printer.
 - 🧬 I love science fiction.
 My favourite book is [Foundation](https://www.goodreads.com/book/show/29579.Foundation) and my favourite film is [Men In Black](https://www.filmaffinity.com/en/film968702.html).
 - 🎓 As a personal challenge, I usually learn a new programming language every three months.